Total of people that favorited this listing

-Early morning, depart from Barcelona to the prestigious red wine region of Priorat.
-The journey takes about two hours.
+Depart from Barcelona early morning to the prestigious sparkling wine region of Penedes (about 1-hour drive).
 You will visit two wineries and you will have lunch paired with wines from the area.
 Later on, return to Barcelona.

 Today is the end of your holiday.
 Check out after breakfast.